Putting Ulcerative Colitis Into Remission

 Does an Ulcerative Colitis Diet Have to Be Bland?

-So often, when you want to avoid the issues that come with colitis, Crohn’s, inflammatory bowel disease, and autoimmune diseases, you can stick to very few foods that seem safe and can miss out on nourishment, even when you have your bowels under control.
+So often, when you want to avoid the issues that come with colitis, Crohn’s, inflammatory bowel disease, and autoimmune diseases, you can stick to very few foods that seem safe.
+This means that you can miss out on nourishment, even when you have your bowels under control.

-Fearing an attack at unpredictable times can make you not trust what you are eating, and when you are out and about, traveling and visiting (which is all worried about, I know), what can you eat that won’t cause a flare-up?
+Fearing an attack at unpredictable times can make you not trust what you are eating.
+It affects you when you are out and about, traveling and visiting (which is all worried about, I know); what can you eat that won’t cause a flare-up?

 All of this worry increases the chances of abdominal pain and needing the bathroom.